 Rams get better of division rivals, toppling Seahawks 30-20

+SEATTLE (AP) -- Quietly, Aaron Donald, Jared Goff and the rest of the Los Angeles Rams seethed.

+They watched less than two weeks ago as the Seattle Seahawks loudly celebrated a division title the Rams felt they gave away.
+Los Angeles desperately wanted another shot.

-SEATTLE — A lot of Cam Akers churning yards on the ground and mostly a great Rams defence has Los Angeles moving on in the NFC playoffs at the expense of division-foe Seattle.
+Behind a lot of Cam Akers churning yards on the ground and mostly a great defense, the Rams are moving on in the NFC playoffs at the expense of the Seahawks.

+''We come up here, and all week we were told how good they are and how we snuck into the playoffs,'' Goff said. ''Two weeks ago you saw them smoking cigars and getting all excited about beating us, and winning the division, and we were able to come up here and beat them.''

 Akers rushed for 131 yards and a touchdown, Darious Williams returned Russell Wilson's interception 42 yards for a score, and the Rams beat the Seahawks 30-20 in the NFC wild-card playoff game Saturday.